-Best and Quickest Way to Kill Maggots in Your Garbage Can
+Best and Quickest Way to Kill Disgusting Maggots in Your Garbage Can

 It's moments like these you wish you could just walk away and the problem would fix itself.
-It's a beautiful day, maybe I'll sit outside with a book and some music and just relax.
-Some flies that had been hanging out in my garbage can had other plans for me.
+Nope.
 Time to get deep in this can and clean out the nasty.

 What is a maggot?

 A maggot is the larvae of a fly.
-A fly lays eggs which turn into larvae (maggots), which become flies, which lay more eggs, and so on.
-Basically, my garbage can looked like it had a couple spoonfuls of long-grain white rice crawling around.
+A fly lays eggs that turn into larvae (maggots), which become flies, lay more eggs, and so on.
+Basically, my garbage can looked like it had a couple of spoonfuls of long-grain white rice crawling around.

 I used the new bottle of vinegar to clean the can after completing my maggot destruction mission.
 The vinegar will also help keep maggots from reappearing.